raynier09/stock_trading/README.md

 Add cors_header, rest_framework module
 Additional JWT token authentication

+To get started:

+switch to revised branch.

+create an account and use this command: python manage.py createsuperuser

 To view the API Endpoint. login to Django Administration before go to the API endpoint.

 View the revise branch to check the completed task.